Eduardo-95-DS/Insiders-clustering/README.md

 The Insiders program was created focusing on the gross revenue feature (which as the target variable of the random forest model), therefore customers in this group are the most lucrative for the company, contributing to 56.39 % of the total revenue.

 **- What actions can the marketing team take to increase revenue?**
+Discounts, choice preferences and offering exclusive products.